MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 The UWP XAML hosting API provides the low-level infrastructure for hosting UWP controls in desktop apps.
 Some types of desktop apps have the option of using alternative, more convenient APIs to accomplish this goal.

-* If you have a C++ Win32 desktop app and you want to host UWP controls in your app, you must use the UWP XAML hosting API.
+* If you have a C++ desktop app and you want to host UWP controls in your app, you must use the UWP XAML hosting API.
 There are no alternatives for these types of apps.

 * For WPF and Windows Forms apps, we strongly recommend that you use the [XAML Island .NET controls](xaml-islands.md#wpf-and-windows-forms-applications) in the Windows Community Toolkit instead of using the UWP XAML hosting API directly.
 These controls use the UWP XAML hosting API internally and implement all of the behavior you would otherwise need to handle yourself if you used the UWP XAML hosting API directly, including keyboard navigation and layout changes.

-Because we recommend that only C++ Win32 apps use the UWP XAML hosting API, this article primarily provides instructions and examples for C++ Win32 apps.
+Because we recommend that only C++ desktop apps use the UWP XAML hosting API, this article primarily provides instructions and examples for C++ desktop apps.
 However, you can use the UWP XAML hosting API in WPF and Windows Forms apps if you choose.
 This article points to relevant source code for the [host controls](xaml-islands.md#host-controls) for WPF and Windows Forms in the Windows Community Toolkit so you can see how the UWP XAML hosting API is used by those controls.

 ## Learn how to use the XAML Hosting API

-To follow step-by-step instructions with code examples for using the XAML Hosting API in C++ Win32 apps, see these articles:
+To follow step-by-step instructions with code examples for using the XAML Hosting API in C++ desktop apps, see these articles:

 * [Host a standard UWP control](host-standard-control-with-xaml-islands-cpp.md)
 * [Host a custom UWP control](host-custom-control-with-xaml-islands-cpp.md)